MSQuadribot/ROS2_NvidiaNX_Camera/Readme.md

 display is used to launch a simple Python code.
 It will allow the user to see cameras' stream localy with 60f ps.

+streamhost and streamclient are both used to perform video streaming using udp protocol.
+Both programs only use simple python scripts with Gstreamer for now.
+Only works localy. streamhost will send video flux using udp protocol with adress 127.0.0.1.
+Port 5000 is used for camera 0 while port 5001 is used for camera 1. streamclient then connect to both port using udp and displaying video with gstreamer.

 ### What are the topics provided by this packages